How Do You Fill a Hole in Wood – for Redrilling

 Then follow these easy steps…

-And since the remained mixture that has hardened is not workable, it’s good to dispose of it safely.
+And since the remaining mixture that has hardened is not workable, it’s good to dispose of it safely.

-Also, make sure that you clean the putty knife fast using warm water, or it will be hard to remove the mixture later once it gets hardened on it.
+Also, make sure that you clean the putty knife fast using warm water, or it will be hard to remove the mixture later once it hardens on it.

 What to use to fill large holes in rotted wood?